Tips Tricks

 The chicken was never given antibiotics (or hormones) and the bird was fed organic food.
 That food can’t be GMO, nor can it come from land that has had chemicals sprayed on it in the past three years.

-However, chickens given a natural diet of bugs can’t be USDA certified organic – because the government doesn’t know where those bugs came from or what they’ve been eating.
+However, chickens given a natural diet of bugs can’t be USDA certified organic – given that the government doesn’t know where those bugs came from or what they’ve been eating.
 Organic chickens eat grain.

 Labels on Chicken Certified Organic